pegasusheavy/cargo-commitlint/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the project (MIT OR Apache-2.0).
+By contributing, you agree that your contributions will be licensed under the same license as the project (MIT License).

 ## Getting Help